 Did you know?

-- Our 4th Grade Education Outreach presenter, Mary Conley, reaches over 5,000 students each year by visiting their schools to share primarly resources such as a Mastodon vertebra, Native American points, hand tools, and trade items that are hundreds of years old.
+- Our 4th Grade Education Outreach presenters, Reva Golden and Mary Conley, reach thousands of students each year by visiting their schools to share primarly resources such as a Mastodon vertebra, Native American points, hand tools, and trade items that are hundreds of years old.
 The programs are entitled, "River Through Time" and "Towpath to the Past."
 Through these visits, students learn timeline skills, experience the touch and feel of artifacts as they are passed throughout the classroom and learn about the economic impact of the canal systems in Akron/Summit County (Towpath).
 The Society provides these to schools for a discounted fee with the help of local foundations and Society membership contributions.

 - The first Ohio Historical Marker placed in the state is located on Society property to recognize the Portage Path.
 This trail connected the Cuyahoga River in the north to the Tuscarawas River in the south.
 Join us the first Monday in October with partners from the Portage Path Collaborative for North American First People's Day to walk the Portage Path.
 Akron was the first city in the United States to commemorate this day to native peoples.
 Other partners and individuals include The Lippman School, Northern Cheyenne Nation, Summit Metro Parks, The University of Akron, Stewards for Historical Preservation, Akron Portage and Paddle, LaDonna Blue Eye, and Charlotte Gintert (image below by Captured Glimpses)